gabrielbaldao/awesomo/languages/RUBY.md

 ---
 [**Puma**](https://github.com/puma/puma) is a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications.
 Puma is intended for use in both development and production environments.
 In order to get the best throughput, it is highly recommended that you use a Ruby implementation with real threads like Rubinius or JRuby.

+[**Pundit**](https://github.com/varvet/pundit) is an authorization library for Ruby which restricts what resources a given user is allowed to access.

 ## R

 [**Rails**](https://github.com/rails/rails) a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
 Also called Ruby ​​on Rails